Getting to our Headingley Campus

 Making the most of your visit

-Make some time to explore Headingley.
-As a student you’ll probably end up spending a lot of time in Headingley.
+Make some time to explore Headingley as you’ll probably end up spending a lot of time here as a student.
 Many students, after moving out of halls, find themselves living in Headingley even if they don't study here and it’s easy to see why.
 The suburb of Headingley has its own vibrant community, an eclectic mix of shops, bars and restaurants just a 10 minute walk from campus.

 Stick around for dinner, there are lots of tasty options in Headingley, from big names like Nandos and Pizza Express to smaller independent eateries like local favourite Thai Sabai.
 If you have a sweet tooth, you can pick up a cupcake from Love Rouge, a bakery set up by two of our graduates.